Rod Laver Arena: Tennis surface

 From 1988 until 2007, the surface of the court at the Australian Open and on Rod Laver Arena was Rebound Ace, which was coloured green and played slowly.
 The surface was also blamed for many injuries in the Australian Open, with many players claiming that the surface became sticky in hot weather, making it difficult to play on.

 In 2008, the surface was changed to Plexicushion, and coloured blue.
-The surface is similar in properties to DecoTurf, the surface used in the US Open.
+The surface is similar in properties to DecoTurf, the surface used at that time for the US Open.
 This has more cushioning and more give than Rebound Ace.
 In 2019 the surface was changed again to Greenset, though retained its blue appearance and similarities to the Plexicushion.

 It has also had a temporary grass court in use, during the 1993 Davis Cup quarterfinals, 2001 Davis Cup final and the 2003 Davis Cup final.

 Refurbishment

 A view of the redeveloped Rod Laver Arena in January 2020.

 In June 2015, it was announced that the arena would undergo a redevelopment of its exterior facade and interior customer features, such as bars and other facilities.
 The refurbishment constituted the main aspect of the $338 million second stage of redevelopments that occurred at the Melbourne Park precinct, which included a new pedestrian bridge linking Melbourne Park and Birrarung Marr and a new media and administration centre.
 Construction began in April 2016.

 The refurbishment included a new eastern-facing primary entrance, an expanded public concourse space and other amenities designed to "open up" the arena and provide enhanced facilities and entry points for spectators.
 A new four-level Player Pod was constructed which increased the space for training, treatment, recovery, dining and lounging for athletes at major tournaments such as the Australian Open.
 In addition, the venue's roof was upgraded to allow for it to be closed for inclement weather in five minutes, dropping from the 30 minutes it took beforehand.
 The refurbishment was completed in late December 2018.